When and how did you realise that this is what you want to do?

 What does family mean to you?

-What is your take on women standing up for each other, especially in the glamour and entertainment industry, do women really do that?
+Do women truly stand up for each other, especially in the glam and entertainment field?

-What is in the pipeline in terms of your work currently for Monrow Shoes?
+What is in the pipeline in terms of your work currently?

 — By Namita Gupta.